ojsde/shariff/README.md

 ## System Requirements

-This plugin is compatible with OJS version 3.1.1 and 3.1.2.
+This plugin is compatible with OJS versions 3.1.1/3.1.2 and OMP version 3.1.2.

 ## Installation